Rpc-h/.github/processes/index.md

 # RPCh Processes

 The RPCh processes act as the single source of truth on how the RPCh _tech_ team operates.
-Before processes are committed and thus made official, they need to be approved by the [Representatives](./development.md#representatives) and the [Project Owner](./development.md#legend).
+Before processes are committed and thus made official, they need to be approved by the [Representatives](./development.md#representatives).

 1. [Development Process](./development.md)
 2. [Release Process](./release.md)